 This first Open Mic Night is a chance for students to show off their talents!
 Music, dance, group acts, poetry, comedy, and more are welcome.
 We will gather in a common space to encourage and cheer on fellow students in a fun and lively atmosphere.

-This second Open Mic Night not only provides the opportunity for more students to showcase their talents but also to choose the best of the best to perform at the Closing Banquet.
+This second Open Mic Night provides opportunity for more students to showcase their talents.
 Once again, food and fun are provided during this lively event.

 Most classes have final projects that can be presented and displayed during the Academic Forum.
 All IFS students are invited to not only present their research in this poster-session event but also to learn about their fellow students’ classes and projects.
 The Academic Forum is a great way to demonstrate collegiate learning and gain presentation experience as an IU student.

-To conclude IFS, we celebrate by enjoying dinner together and ceremonially ending the program before NSO Welcome Week begins.
-A speaker is invited to wrap up the IFS experience and encourage students as they enter their first year at IU, and the select students are invited to display their Open Mic talent for everyone.
+To conclude IFS, we celebrate with a closing reception and ceremonially end the program before NSO Welcome Week begins.
+We wrap up the IFS experience, encouraging our students as they enter their first year at IU.